AbduEhab/VHDL-LZW/Readme.md

 - This code was writen based on the [Java-LZW](https://github.com/AbduEhab/Java-LZW) Repo that I made.

-  > I discovered that I absolutly hate VHDL, please don't message me concerning this repo or any code writen in it...
+  > I have grown to dispise the VHDL language, please don't message me concerning this repo or any code writen in it...

-> I won't add an implementation of the LZ77 algorithm.

 ---